actsl/kiss_sdl/README.md

 them.
 At that it was made universal, many simpler toolkits don't enable you to do many things that you want, due to their restricted internal design.
-This toolkit implements an original innovative approach for a widget toolkit, this new approach enabled to make the widget toolkit simpler.
+This toolkit implements an original innovative approach for a widget toolkit that i call principal GUI, going further from immediate GUI, this new approach enabled to make the widget toolkit simpler.
 The toolkit is written in C, but it can also be used in C++.

 The widget toolkit is made as modifiable as possible, so that it will not stand on the way of doing what the user may want to do.
 The code of